 In order to really secure the Garden from large animals, vandals and people that just wandered in from all directions, it had to be securely fence and equipped with gates that could be locked.
-Eloise Butler even resorted to the newspaper on two occasions to state her case for a fence.
+Eloise Butler even resorted to the newspaper on three occasions to state her case for a fence.

 It’s not the wild, voracious mosquito-

 But it’s the demon surreptitious spooner that's brought the need for an encircling barbed wire fence around the wild flower garden in Glenwood Park to save plants of incalculable scientific value from destruction.
 A stray cat will pitter patter into the garden and leave a narrow trail.
 A dog seeking food perhaps in the shape of a ribbit (sic) will snoop through and leave a wider wallow -